ronny-rentner/ultraimport/README.md

 ultraimport -  File-based Python Imports
 ----------------------------------------

-`ultraimport` gives you stable and reliable imports -- no matter how you run your code.
+`ultraimport` gives you reliable imports -- no matter how you run your code.

 **Features**:

 - import any file from the file system as Python code
-- reliable, relative imports
+- reliable relative or absolute imports
+- preprocess code for optimizations
 - re-import the same file as often as you want
+- lazy loading (lazy imports for modules and callables)

 **Warning: This is an early hack.
 No unit tests exist.
 Maybe not stable!**